MOohTus/ODAMNet/README.md

 ### Active Module Identification (AMI)

-An Active Module Identification is performed using DOMINO tool.
+The Active Module Identification is performed using DOMINO tool.

 DOMINO defines target genes as *active genes* to search for active modules using a biological network (e.g. protein-protein interaction network, PPI).
 Then, an overlap analysis is performed between identified active modules and rare disease pathways.

 Give your chemicals list and your biological network into `--chemicalsFile` and `--networkFile` respectively.